Marie-Donnie/phd_manuscript/README.md

 # phd_manuscript

 Just the sources for my manuscript, in case someone needs something

+Template and rest of the files comes from [ED Mathstic](https://gitlab.inria.fr/ed-mathstic/latex-template)

+This project has a License, but some of the PNGs were allowed specifically for this manuscript.
+Please contact the authors if you need to use them (the origin is written in the manuscript, where they are used).

 =======
 # ![(French flag)](https://upload.wikimedia.org/wikipedia/en/thumb/c/c3/Flag_of_France.svg/50px-Flag_of_France.svg.png) Modèle de thèse Doctorat Bretagne Loire